Fathers’ Rights

 Every parent has a right to be involved in their child’s life.
 This can manifest in several ways, but when it comes to your legal rights, it means:

-• Residential custody.
-This means who the child lives with.
+• Residential custody: This means who the child lives with.

-• Parenting Time If you do not hold primary residential custody, a parenting time order will ensure that you still are able to spend time with your child.
+• Parenting time: If you do not hold primary residential custody, a parenting time order will ensure that you are still able to spend time with your child.

-• Child support and modifications.
-In some cases, the court orders one parent to pay financial support to the other parent to help in the raising of the child.
+• Child support and modifications: In some cases, the court orders one parent to pay financial support to the other parent to help in the raising of the child.
 You have the right to request a modification to this order.

 The easiest way to establish your parental rights is to establish paternity.
-If this is not done right after the child’s birth, or is not assumed through marriage of the parents, it may involve a DNA test or other legally admissible proof of parentage for the child.
+If this is not done right after the child’s birth or is not assumed through the marriage of the parents, it may involve a DNA test or other legally admissible proof of parentage for the child.
 I can help you establish paternity if you have not done so already.

 Call Today To Learn More

-To discuss your situation with a New Jersey Board-Certified matrimonial law attorney, call my Hackensack office at 201-870-0826, or send me a message through my convenient online form at any time.
+To discuss your situation with a New Jersey board-certified matrimonial law attorney, call my Hackensack office at 201-870-0826 or send me a message through my convenient online form at any time.